MicrosoftDocs/power-automate-docs/articles/ui-flows/setup.md

 You must have the latest versions of each components to record, test, or run UI flows.

 The following are not supported:
+- Windows 10 Home installations are not supported.

 -   Desktop UI Flows